jacksoom/vim-conf/bundle/fzf/README.md

 - The arguments before `--` are the options to fzf.
 - After `--`, simply pass the original completion arguments unchanged (`"$@"`).
-- Then write a set of commands that generates the completion candidates and feed its output to the function using process substitution (`< <(...)`).
+- Then, write a set of commands that generates the completion candidates and feed its output to the function using process substitution (`< <(...)`).

-zsh will automatically pick up the function using the naming convention but in bash you have to manually associate the function with the command using `complete` command.
+zsh will automatically pick up the function using the naming convention but in bash you have to manually associate the function with the command using the `complete` command.

 ```sh